pctimhk/MSBuildServer/README.md

 # MSBuildServer for .NET 4.0.0 - 4.5.2

-Extra script or customize program to create a Microsoft .NET 4.0.0 - 4.5.2 Build Server with Unit Test feature.
+Extra script or customize program to create a Microsoft .NET 4.0.0 - 4.5.2 Build Server with Unit Test feature in Windows Jenkins Build Server.

 Prerequisite
 =============